alvierahman90/notes2web/readme.md

                searching
   - `title` --- The title of the article
   - `uuid` --- A unique identifier used for permalinks.
 More below.
+  - `lecture_slides` --- a list of paths pointing to lecture slides used while taking notes
+  - `lecture_notes` --- a list of paths pointing to other notes used while taking notes

 - notes2web indexes [ATX-style headings](https://pandoc.org/MANUAL.html#atx-style-headings) for
   searching